 Critical Elements Lithium Corporation (TSX-V:CRE) (OTCQX:CRECF) (FSE:F12) ("Critical Elements" or the "Corporation") is pleased to announce the results from the Corporation's pilot plant program recently completed at the Metso Outotec Research Center, successfully converting spodumene concentrate from the Rose Project ("Rose") into battery grade lithium hydroxide using a thermal leaching process

-The pilot plant conversion process from spodumene concentrate to lithium hydroxide demonstrated strong results with extraction rates of 93%.
-This extraction rate surpasses the worldwide average of between 70 to 75% in what is accepted as an industry standard.
-In addition, the pilot plant produced battery grade lithium hydroxide with 99% purity.
-A summary of results is provided below:
+The pilot plant conversion process from spodumene concentrate to lithium hydroxide was further optimized and confirmed the previous strong results with extraction and conversion rates of 92 %.
+In addition, the pilot plant produced battery grade lithium hydroxide.
+A summary of impurity levels is provided below:

-- Battery grade lithium hydroxide with 99% purity
+- Battery grade lithium hydroxide with a further improved quality profile

 PILOT PLANT WORK DETAILS

-The pilot plant work program was conducted at Outotec’s Research Center in Finland:
+The pilot plant work program was conducted at Metso Outotec's Research Center in Finland:

-• Test work campaign, related to Outotec’s patent pending lithium hydroxide production process, was carried out for Critical Elements Corporation at the Outotec Research Center in Finland.
+- Test work campaign, related to Metso Outotec's lithium hydroxide production process, was carried out for Critical Elements Lithium Corporation at the Metso Outotec Research Center in Finland and Germany.

-• Concentrate used for pilot plant testing was provided from the 50 tonne bulk sample taken from Critical Elements Rose and Rose South zones.
+- Concentrate used for pilot plant testing was provided from sample taken from Critical Elements Rose and Rose South zones.